 We have a social action forum every other month starting in September.
 It's an open meeting, everyone's invited to hear what's going on,

-The day-to-day window to this world is our listserv.
+The day-to-day window to this world is our Google Group.
 It's our real-time, cyberspace bulletin board, meeting place, water cooler, town crier all in one.
+Email from your preferred email address to hear what's happening, when it's happening.

 Our work is focused under three initiatives, which we reaffirm each year.
 They parallel national UUA initiatives.